Divya Deshmukh: 2025: World Cup and Grandmaster title

 In January 2025 Deshmukh played, in the Challengers-section, in the Tata Steel Chess Tournament 2025.
 In June, she played for the Hexamind Chess Club at the World Rapid and Blitz Team Chess Championships held in London.
 In the blitz semifinals she defeated women’s world no. 1 Hou Yifan in a 74-move rook-vs-bishop endgame, marking her first-ever victory over the Chinese grandmaster.
 This was one of her 6 wins across 8 blitz games, earning her a performance rating of 2606 and the team's bronze medal finish in the blitz event.
-The team also won the silver in the rapid section due to her performance scoring 8 out of 12 points with a performance rating of 2420.
+The team also won the silver in the rapid section she scored 8 out of 12 points with a performance rating of 2420.
 Deshmukh also won an individual bronze.

 Deshmukh was seeded 15th in the Women's Chess World Cup 2025.
-She defeated 2nd seed Zhu Jiner in the fourth round, 10th seed Harika Dronavalli in the quarterfinals, and 3rd seed Tan Zhongyi in the semifinals.
-In the final, she defeated 4th seed Koneru Humpy in tiebreaks to win the tournament.
+She defeated 2nd seed Zhu Jiner 2.5–1.5 in the fourth round, 10th seed Harika Dronavalli 3–1 in the quarterfinals, and 3rd seed Tan Zhongyi 1.5–0.5 in the semifinals.
+In the final, she defeated 4th seed Koneru Humpy 2.5–1.5 to win the tournament.
 With this win, she earned the grandmaster title, which is directly awarded to the winner of the World Cup without requiring the usual three norms.
 She became India's 88th grandmaster and the fourth Indian woman to become a grandmaster.
 Additionally, she qualified for the Women's Candidates Tournament 2026.

 Deshmukh participated in the open section of FIDE Grand Swiss Tournament 2025 as the 115th seed of 116 players.
-She finished 81st on tiebreak with a score of 5/11 (+2-3=6), winning games against Bassem Amin and Velimir Ivić.
+She finished 81st with a score of 5/11 (+2-3=6), winning games against Bassem Amin and Velimir Ivić.
 She drew the reigning World Chess Champion Gukesh Dommaraju in round 8.

+Divya played for Cercle d'échecs de Monte-Carlo team in the European Chess Club Cup, the team won gold medal and she won the gold medal for board 2 with the score 4.5/6.

+Deshmukh was given a presidential nominee for the Chess World Cup 2025, She was elimanated in the first round by GM Stamatis Kourkoulos-Arditis.